zorkzou/UniMoVib/README.md

 4. Save a Molden file for animation of normal modes.
 5. Set up isotopic masses, temperature, pressure, scale factor and/or experimental frequencies, and so on.
 6. Can be used as a third party module for frequency and thermochemistry calculations in a quantum chemistry program.

+### To be done:
+1. Raman intensities.
+2. Construct Hessian matrix from force constants of redundant or 3N-L non-redundant internal coordinates.